 Gandhi Returns (self-portrait).

-The most globally famous Indian cultural icon, Mahatma Gandhi was integral to the movement for Indian independence from the British through non-violent resistance, yet Gandhi expressed anti-black racism in South Africa and sexual behaviour towards young women.
-Here, returned from the dead as a salivating zombie, Gandhi is a literally imperfect figure.
-I’m questioning our idolisation of leaders into one-dimensional icons, how we erase their complexities and ignore their humanity, as well as thinking about the dangers of fixating on hierarchies of leadership.
-In this self portrait as Gandhi I’m contemplating my own known artist identity and my imperfections.
+A globally famous Indian cultural icon, Mahatma Gandhi was integral to the movement for Indian independence from the British through non-violent resistance, yet expressed anti-black racism in South Africa and sexual behaviour towards young women.
+Returned from beyond as a salivating zombie, I am Gandhi as a literally imperfect figure.
+The undead hero warns against fixations on hierarchies of leadership and alludes to idolisation as being dehumanising to those witnessed as leaders, making one-dimensional icons erased of complexities.